downson-lang/downson/SPECIFICATION.md

 An implementation of the downson specification is **required** to provide hooks for user-defined code to parse and process *primitive literals* of custom primitive types.

-The syntax for custom type names are defined as follows:
+The syntax for custom primitive type names are defined as follows:

   * the type name **must be** a valid *link destination*,
   * the type name **must** differ from the built-in type names: